-We’re not in Kansas anymore Dorothy! - vehicles bottom out on this one.
+We’re not in Kansas anymore!
+Vehicles bottom out on this one.

 Ever wonder what 25% looks like?

-An unrelated but great treat to this climb is Harlech Castle which can be accessed pretty easily from the finish.
+An unrelated but great treat associated with this climb is Harlech Castle, which can be accessed pretty easily from the finish.
 The castle is a medieval fortification on top of a rock hill 1.5 kilometers from and in sight of the Irish Sea.

 Built by Edward I during 1282-1289 (Invasion of Wales) the castle withstands through several wars until falling to Owain Glyndŵr in 1404.
 Recaptured by English forces in 1409.
 During the 15th century Wars of the Roses, Harlech was held by the Lancastrians and Yorkist troops until the outbreak of the English Civil War.
 In 1647 it became the last fortification to surrender to the Parliamentary armies.
 In the 21st century the ruined castle is managed by Cadw, the Welsh Government's historic environment service, as a tourist attraction.

-Warning about descending this climb - we drove down the climb in our car to find parking and that was a mistake.
-The narrow road was barely wide enough for our car road is so steep that the brakes overheated and began to slightly fail - now that is one steep segment of tarmac!!!
+Warning about descending this climb -- we drove down the climb in our car to find parking and that was a mistake.
+The narrow road was barely wide enough for our car, and the road is so steep that the brakes overheated and began to slightly fail.
+Now that’s one steep segment of tarmac!!!
 But, at the bottom to the right there is an elementary school you can park at.

 This climb is located in the south eastern edge of Snowdonia National Park,